Skip to contents

 #> # ℹ 2 more variables: variable <chr>, prediction <dbl>

-Note that neon4cast::stage3() is similar to
+Note that neon4cast::stage3() is equivalent to filtering to the observed period:

 df |>